krzysu/blog.myviews.pl/drafts/consultancy.md

 4. I give you regular feedback on my findings.
 Together, we improve things on the go or prepare a plan to handle your issues in the future.

 5. I train your people to handle your problems without me.
-Motivated and empowered people are the key to your success.
+Motivated and empowered team is the key to your success.

 6. I leave you with a stronger team, defined processes and software in a better shape.